How to Setup a HTTPS Node JS Server on Amazon EC2

 Test Load Balancer Access

-- Choose Host header,
+- Choose Host header

-- and add example.com and www.example.com
+- Add example.com and www.example.com

-At the Then area, add the following
+At the Then area, add the following:

 - Choose Redirect